wobsoriano/elysia-clerk/README.md

     /**
      * For other resource operations, you can use the clerk client from the context.
-     * See more examples here https://clerk.com/docs/references/backend/overview
-     */
-    const user = await clerk.users.getUser(auth.userId)
+     * See what other utilities Clerk exposes here https://clerk.com/docs/references/backend/overview */ const user = await clerk.users.getUser(auth.userId)